acrylic in 30 Seconds

 Conversation Starters

-"Have you ever worn an acrylic sweater?"
+"Have you ever worked with acrylic paints before?"

 Journal Prompts